programmer-ke/replatform/README.md

-At this point, to check that email is well set up, you can send an email to `check-auth@verifier.port25.com` from any of the hosted mail accounts.
+At this point, to check that email is well set up, you can send an email to `check-auth@verifier.port25.com` from any of the hosted mail accounts (i.e. not including `admin@<server_hostname>`).
 This is an automated service that will reply with results showing that DKIM, SPF and RDNS are well set up.

 For more troubleshooting if your outgoing mail is consistently being marked as spam, use https://mxtoolbox.com/.
 IP address reputation